atorresgleza/atorresgleza/README.md

 👯 Open to collaborating on web development, DevOps, and automation projects.
 Proficient in **React, Next.js, Node.js, Docker, Kubernetes, Terraform** and various databases.

+📄  Please have a look at my [**Resume**](https://atorresgleza.github.io/atorresgleza/) for more details about me.
+I'm open to feedback and suggestions!

 <img alt="Night Coding" src="./assets/nigthcoding.webp" width="300" align="right"/>

 ### 🛠 &nbsp;Tech Stack